tensorflower/serving/tensorflow_serving/g3doc/setup.md

 may need to run.

 ### TensorFlow Serving Python API PIP package
+Tensorflow serving api does not support python3 currently,but you can copy this module into python3's lib and it works!
 To run Python client code without the need to install Bazel, you can install the `tensorflow-serving-api` PIP package using: